After countless months of staircase restoration work and almost endless updates, the day has finally arrived! We’ve finished!

-Okay, so the walls may looks slightly better, but the rest is still awful.
-The carpet really wasn’t to our taste and I even fell down the stairs twice just because it was so warn and slippery.
+Okay, so the walls may look slightly better, but the rest is still awful.
+The carpet really wasn’t to our taste, and I even fell down the stairs twice just because it was so worn and slippery.

-If we’d though that the stripping had taken a long time, we really weren’t prepared for the amount of time it would take for the sanding.
+If we’d thought that the stripping had taken a long time, we really weren’t prepared for the amount of time it would take for the sanding.

-You can catch up on the details of lots more sanding, stripping and a lot of painting in our previous posts which we’ll be linking to at the end of this post.
+You can catch up on the details of lots more sanding, stripping, and painting in our previous posts, which we’ll be linking to at the end of this post.

 Drum roll, please… here it is – our finished staircase!